 You can have personal encounters with some of the most interesting San Diego Zoo animals.
 They cost extra in addition to your admission, but I recommend any of them if they’re within your budget (click to find 31 different San Diego Zoo discount ticket options).
 Especially if one of them features someone’s favorite animal.

-Read through their list of these Upgraded Experiences and see if one of them appeals to you and your group.
+I’ve written about the 6 types of Zoo tours on another page.
+If one of them appeals to you and your group.
 Then reserve it.
 Some of these tours fill up fast.

 Read my page on “Can You Hold Animals at the San Diego Zoo” for more details on how to get closer to some of your favorite animals without paying extra.